Absaroka–Beartooth Wilderness: Geology

-Ecosystem

-In a study to determine how large carnivores react to the big-game hunting season in Yellowstone National Park, a group of scientists found that grizzly bears (Ursus arctos) usually stay inside Yellowstone National Park and start moving north (into the Absaroka-Beartooth Wilderness) when the hunting starts.
-At the same region, cougars (Puma concolor) from outside of Yellowstone National Park tends to go inside when the hunting starts.
-However, wolves (Canis lupus) don't change their position as they are already spreading in the Yellowstone National Park area.
-During the hunting season, all of these predators are found to be hunting elk (Cervus elaphus) on the north of the Park, where the Absaroka–Beartooth Wilderness is.

-Activity

-According to the wilderness regulation, group size is limited to 15 people and 15 combined pack and saddle stock.
+The namesake mountains have geologically distinct origins.
+The Beartooth Mountains are composed of granite, while the Absaroka Range is primarily extrusive volcanic and metamorphic rock.
+The Absaroka are noted for their dark and craggy appearance, lush and heavily forested valleys, and abundant wildlife.
+The highest peak in the Absaroka range within the wilderness area is Tumble Mountain at 11,319 ft.
+The Beartooth Mountains are more alpine, with huge treeless plateaus and home to Montana's high point: Granite Peak (12,807 ft).
+They also have the largest unbroken area of land over 10,000 feet (3,000 m) high in the U.S. outside of Alaska.
+The wilderness has more than 120 peaks over 10,000 feet and 28 peaks over 12,000 ft.

 Threats

-The widespread detection of total coliforms, Bacteroides, and E coli in the water sources of the wilderness area is leading to the question of whether it's because of the increasing human visitation.
-Visitors of the wilderness are encouraged to purify the water carefully before consumption.
+The widespread detection of total coliforms, Bacteroides, and E. coli in the water sources of the wilderness area is leading to the question of whether it's because of the increasing human visitation.
+Visitors to the wilderness are encouraged to purify the water carefully before consumption.
 The wilderness has imposed some regulations to protect the water source, such as camping and burying human waste within 200 ft of lake or stream is prohibited, and waste has to be buried 6 in-8 in deep.